GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/analysis/probabilistic_inundation/README.md

 # Probabilistic Inundation calculations

-There is a updated version of these codes in the "BunburyBusselton" folder that are somewhat better structured and documented.
-They will be easier to modify for other applications.
+An updated version of these codes exists in the "BunburyBusselton" folder.
+That version is better structured and better documented, so preferable for further work.

 This folder contains scripts for probabilistic inundation calculation, which can be run after all the models in [../../swals](../../swals) have been simulated.

 ## Key files